-An often forgotten about little gem of a borough that sits right next to the Thames is a personal favourite for many reasons.
+An often forgotten about little gem of a borough that sits right next to the Thames is a personal favorite for many reasons.
 Greenwich is full of history, perfect scenery, hearty food and interestingly once home to royalties.

 Much of the history in Greenwich is recognised by UNESCO, and rightfully so.
 Every time we visit we always say we must come more often.
 It is a fabulous part of London and not commonly overcrowded with tourists.